 Neuroscience is the multidisciplinary study of neuronal and brain function.
-Neuroscientists study the brain's cellular, synaptic and anatomical structures, its biology, physiology and biochemistry, its evolution and development across the lifespan, and diverse forms of neural plasticity that contribute to both normal function and to many disease processes.
+Neuroscientists study the brain’s cellular, synaptic and anatomical structures, its biology, physiology and biochemistry, its evolution and development across the lifespan, and diverse forms of neural plasticity that contribute to normal function and many disease processes.

-The ability of individual neurons to respond to changes in their synaptic inputs over time scales ranging from nano-seconds to the entire lifespan is a key and fundamental area of study in the basic neurosciences.
+The ability of individual neurons to respond to changes in their synaptic inputs over time scales ranging from nanoseconds to the entire lifespan is a key and fundamental area of study in the basic neurosciences.
 Combining expertise in behavioral, computational, neurophysiological, cell biological and molecular biological fields, our multidisciplinary scientists conduct research elucidating basic mechanisms of brain plasticity, and the relationship between this underlying plasticity and cognitive and behavioral change.
-Issues related to aging, addiction, recovery of function, stress and fear, arousal, attention and cortical sensory processing are all active areas of investigation.
+Issues related to aging, addiction, recovery of function, stress and fear, pain, arousal, attention and cortical sensory processing are all active areas of investigation.
 Students interested in neuroengineering approaches will also benefit from training in the neurosciences.

 The neuroscience program is designed to prepare students for admission and advanced training in neuroscience graduate programs or in medical or dental schools, as well as for careers in related biomedical research, industry and allied health science fields.
 Graduates of our program are found nation- and world-wide, at prestigious universities, research institutions, hospitals and clinics.